 As final experiment of our study, we analyze the quality of the derived signatures.
 We are interested in determining whether the signatures are bound to a specific context within the file and if they model semantics of the targeted malicious code.
 To this end, we examine how well the derived signatures can be implanted in benign files that have nothing in common with the original malware.
 Since our dataset is mainly comprised of PE executables, we consider a set of benign applications of the same format for this task, which we have verified not to be flagged as malicious by any of the scanners.
-In particular, we choose the following applications from the Windows system directory: Calculator, Windows Command Prompt, Internet Explorer, Microsoft Management Console, the System Configuration Application and Microsoft Paint.

 We proceed to implant the signatures derived by our method into these applications, irrespective of the relative position to PE sections or existing code, and apply the virus scanners to the resulting files.
-A breakdown of the detection results is provided in Table 3.
+A breakdown of the detection results Table 3.
 On average 68% of the implants are successful.
 Apparently, several of the pattern-based signatures are applied without checking the context or semantics of the matching region for plausibility, allowing the direct transfer of signatures from one file to another.
 The situation is especially troublesome for AV1, AV2 and AV3 that simply flag the majority of implants as malicious.
 AV5 appears to be the only one to use semantics-aware matching in most of the cases.
 Still, the overall quantity of working implants is higher than for AV3 or AV4.

 Byte patterns Implantable

-AV1 377 358 (94.96%)
+AV1 377 358 (95%)

-AV2 255 227 (89.02%)
+AV2 255 227 (89%)

-AV3 69 65 (94.20%)
+AV3 69 65 (94%)

-AV4 93 54 (58.06%)
+AV4 93 54 (58%)

-AV5 353 80 (22.66%)
+AV5 353 80 (23%)

-Average 229 157 (68.35%)
+Average 229 157 (68%)